 How well have you been sleeping?
 Sleep is one of the most important, yet least understood, parts of our lives.
 In this book, neuroscientist and sleep expert Matthew Walker sheds light on a new understanding of the vital importance of sleep and dreaming and how our sleep quality affects productivity, learning, mood, and energy levels.
 On a deeper level, it helps regulate hormones, prevent cancer, Alzheimer’s, and diabetes, and slow the effects of aging and increase longevity.

 “Sleep is the single most effective thing we can do to reset our brain and body health each day — Mother Nature’s best effort yet at contra-death.”― Matthew Walke

 2. The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter, Updated and Expanded

 (Career Guides, Leadership)

 Are you starting a new job?
+Transitioning from face-to-face work to a remote setup?
 Just got promoted?
-Maybe even assigned to work abroad?
 Transitions are a critical time for leaders, and moving into a new role is the biggest challenge a manager will face.
 Whatever transition you are facing in the future, this book can help you manage it by implementing successful strategies and reducing missteps during the most crucial phase of your new role- the first 90 days!